 Grandparent Gardening Week

-Hosting a gardening activity
+How to host a gardening activity

-Identify a time during the week (even after school) to host your Grandparent Gardening Week activity.
-Ask your School Nutrition Action Group (SNAG) to lead the activities, involving your school cook and DT lead.
-Ask what crops they would like to see grown, think about where they might plant them or how your school cook could use them in their recipes, linking the crops with the kitchen and classroom learning.
-Share ideas and plans across the school to involve everyone in the fun!
+- Find out what crops everyone would like to grow, think about where you might plant them or how your cook could use them in their recipes, linking the crops with the kitchen and classroom learning.

 Did you know?

 Hosting a Grandparent Gardening Week event could help you meet Food for Life Awards criteria.